 a) Are the assumptions and analysis regarding site suitability, availability and achievability and development capacity for large sites in the Strategic Housing and Employment Land Availability Assessment (SHLAA) reasonable and realistic?

 We were glad to be included in the SHLAA methodology working group and made representations that (i) council estate regeneration schemes should not be treated as available sites unless and until the schemes had been approved through a proper and transparent process including resident ballots and inclusion in local plans.
-This does not appear to have been the case; (ii) that industrial and employment land should not be included as available unless and until the impacts on jobs and services had been evaluated through transparent procedures (iii) that density assumptions on large sites should not be escalated above the mid-points of the matrix ranges inside or outde Opportunity Areas.
+This does not appear to have been the case; (ii) that industrial and employment land should not be included as available unless and until the impacts on jobs and services had been evaluated through transparent procedures (iii) that density assumptions on large sites should not be escalated above the mid-points of the matrix ranges inside or outside Opportunity Areas.
 None of these requests was accepted.
 We accordingly do NOT consider that the capacity estimates are acceptable.

 We strongly support the Highbury Group who said in their March submission: “The new SHMA explicitly assumes densities towards the top of the applicable range (for example 355 dwellings per hectare (dph) in the highest range of 140-405 for schemes in the central area with PTAL of 4-6) or 65 dph in the lowest range of 35-75 for schemes with PTAL of 0-1 in suburban areas.
 It then assumes a further uplift to top of the applicable range in town centres and a further uplift significantly above the top of the range in Opportunity Areas.
 The justification given is that in practice consented schemes in Opportunity Areas have been at these density levels.
 In effect the SHLAA is replacing capacity estimates based on the SRQ principles by capacity estimates which reflect that in practice density policies have been breached.